posener/posener.github.io/_posts/2018-10-20-go-duality.md

 Suppose that you want to write a simple Go program:
-A program that copies a file and stops and **cleans the copy** when receiving an OS signal.
+A program that copies a file and stops and **cleans the copy** when receiving an OS interrupt signal.
-As it turns out, the solution is not obvious.
+As it turns out, the solution is not obvious, at least the cleaning part of it.
-The reason is that the Go language contains two fundamental language entities that can't interact with each other - "The Duality" (A name chosen by the author).
+The reason is that the Go language contains two fundamental language entities that can't interact with each other -
+"The Duality" of the Go language (A name chosen by the author).

-In this post I will present those entities, the fundamental difference between them, and the problems that it arises.
+In this post I will present the duality entities, the fundamental difference between them, and the problems that it arises.

 :heart: I would love to know what you think.
-Please use the comments platform on the bottom of the page.
+Please use the comments on the bottom of this page.

 ## The Duality Entities

 Two of the fundamental entities of Go are **channels** and the **IO interfaces** (`io.Reader` and `io.Writer`).
+Those entities are similar in the sense that they provide interaction with goroutine-external-resource, and they might be blocking - depending on the implementation.
-Both of those entities provide basic IO operations, but they behave in completely different ways.
+On the other hand, they behave in completely different ways.
 Worse, code uses one type of entity can't interact with code that uses the other.
+While goroutine code that is blocked by one channel operation can be prompt by other channel operation, code that is being blocked by an IO operation is stuck.

 ### Example